Sample letter to request flexible working

 - [longer hours on a particular day…(note – you may want to offer working longer hours on one day if you are looking to work shorter hours on another); and]

-[I am asking for this request in order to…] (note – while there is no requirement to do so, the ACAS guidance suggests that employees should state if their request is made in relation to the Equality Act.
-It may help an employer decide your application if they understand the reasons behind it e.g. to accommodate childcare arrangements, to help care of someone disabled.)
+[I am asking for this request in order to…] (note – while there is no legal requirement to do so, the ACAS guidance suggests that employees should state if their request is made in relation to the Equality Act.
+It may help an employer decide your application if they understand the reasons behind it e.g. to accommodate childcare arrangements, because of a disability (either your own or someone you care for) and it will also alert them to their obligations under the Equality Act in relation to your application.)

-I would like the new working pattern to come into force on [date] [for [6] months] (note – if your request is agreed, the change will be a permanent change to your terms and conditions unless you make a different agreement with your employer)
+I would like the new working pattern to come into force on [date] [for [6] months] (note – if your request is agreed, the change will be a permanent change to your terms and conditions unless you make a different agreement with your employer, like agreeing to a temporary trial period)

 [Ideally, I would like my new working pattern to be as stated above.
 However, I would be happy to try a combination of the following: (note – add in here any other options you may be willing to consider, it is good negotiation tactic to offer alternatives) so that my new working pattern causes as little disruption to the business as possible.]